 Are you planning on creating a website for your new company?
 If so, it may be smart to check domain name availability concurrently when checking the company name in Delaware to keep things uniform.

 Although DBAs are almost a thing of the past, the term still gets thrown around quite a bit.
 A "doing business as" is nothing more than a fictitious name or trade name.
 They are less common these days since most clients tend to form a company under the name they plan to use.

 You may need a business license and/or permits in order to operate locally.
 Business licenses are traditionally handled at the county level through the Division of Revenue.
 You can also check with your local SCORE office if you have questions about business licenses.

 In conclusion, once you’ve determined to form a Delaware company, there’s still lots of formalities to take care of before you’ll be officially good to go, but you can count on us to guide you through the maze.

-There are 3 comments left for You Incorporated Your Startup Company.
-Now What?Dominik said: Wednesday, May 8, 2019
+There are 4 comments left for You Incorporated Your Startup Company - Now What?David jackson said: Wednesday, June 16, 2021